SubhadityaMukherjee/nODEClass/reviewDocuments/presentation.md

 substituted with an ODE solver which led to not only better results, but also more memory efficiency.
 This project aims to attempt to come up with a better architecture that gives SOTA results on the ASL classification dataset.

-Dataset

-@asl.png

-The dataset that will be used is the ASL dataset from https://www.kaggle.com/grassknoted/asl-alphabet.
-This has about 29 classes of which, 10 classes will initally be used to test the system.

 Concept